 Have more questions?
 Contact us so we can help you figure out what you're eligible for and what works best for you.

-The Federal Pell Grant Program provides grants (funds that do not require repayment) to eligible undergraduates who demonstrate need and students that are enrolled in a teaching credential program.
+The Federal Pell Grant Program provides grants (funds that do not require repayment) to eligible undergraduates and first time teaching credential students who demonstrate need.
 Students pursuing a teaching credential are required to be enrolled at least half-time (6 units) each semester.
-Full-time awards range from $575 - $5,550 per academic year.
+Full-time awards range from $606- $5,920 per academic year.

 For information on how the lifetime limits for Pell Grants are calculated for the "equivalent of six years" visit:

 State University Grants (SUG) are awarded to undergraduate and graduate students who are California residents in a regular university degree program.
 This grant is awarded to students who submitted their FAFSA by the March 2 deadline and who demonstrate financial need.
-SUG awards range from $1,587 - $3,369 depending on enrollment and classification.
-Beginning in Fall 2013, students must meet the following criteria:
+SUG awards range from $1,665 - $3,588 depending on enrollment and classification.
+Students must meet the following criteria: